danil/danil/CV.en.md

 03.2008—09.2010

 Site of the [SKA Ice Hockey Club][] on Ruby on Rails and PostgreSQL.
-The most interesting — it is the setup of the Nginx and file attachments using Paperclip gem
+The most interesting — it is the Nginx setup and file attachments using Paperclip gem

 [John studio]: https://john.ru